dariobrunelli/credit_card_fraud_detection/README.md

 ### 1. Data Exploration

-- **Understanding the Structure**: Explore the dataset to gain insights into its structure and identify any necessary data preparation steps.
+- **Understanding the Structure**: The dataset is explored to gain insights into its structure and to identify any necessary data preparation steps.

 ### 2. Data Preparation and Model Training

-- **Classifier Selection**: Choose an appropriate classification algorithm for the task.
+- **Classifier Selection**: The classification algorithm selected for the task is Random Forest.

-- **Model Training**: Train the selected classifier using the dataset.
+- **Model Training**: The selected classifier is trained using the dataset.

-- **Imbalanced Dataset Handling**: Apply techniques such as undersampling or oversampling to address the class imbalance and enhance model performance.
+- **Imbalanced Dataset Handling**: The following techniques are applied to address the class imbalance and enhance model performance:
+  1. Weightd classes
+  2. Random oversampling
+  3. Random undersampling
+  4. SMOTE - Synthetic Minority Oversampling Technique
+  5. Combined approach of undersampling, SMOTE and weighted classes

-### 3. Deployment Strategy
+### 4. Deployment Strategy

-- **Real-time Querying**: Design a deployment strategy with the aim of querying the trained model in real-time.
+A deployment strategy design with the aim of querying the trained model in real-time is suggested.

+## Considerations
+Some of the aforementioned techniques contribute to enhancing the model's performance.
+However, in the presence of such an imbalanced dataset, effectively tackling the challenge of minimizing both false positives (legitimate transactions classified as fraudulent) and false negatives (fraudulent transactions classified as legitimate) poses a particular difficulty.
+Given the application context, prioritizing the minimization of false negatives becomes more crucial.
+These represent fraudulent transactions that manage to go undetected, making it more significant to select a model proficient at identifying false negatives.

 ## Repository Contents

-- **Codebase**: Contains the implementation of the classification task.
+- **fraud_detection.ipynb**: Contains the implementation of the classification task.

 - **README.md**: This documentation providing an introduction, task description, and instructions.
+- **requirements.txt**: Contains the necessary Python modules to be installed to run the code.

 ## Instructions